United States Regiments & Batteries > Pennsylvania > 13th Pennsylvania Reserves

 Battle of Dranesville

-Two men were killed and Lieutenant Colonel Kane and 25 other men wounded
+Two men were killed and 26 other men wounded.
+Lieutenant Colonel Kane was wounded in the mouth but remained on the field.

 1862

-February Colonel McNeil went on sick leave with typhoid fever.
+February 1 Colonel McNeil was on sick leave with typhoid fever and resigned due to his illness.

 March 7 By order of General McClellan, Companies C, G, H & I were placed under Lieutenant Colonel Kane “to be trained in special tactics that Kane had devised.”